CRESYM/colib0.github.io/pages/models/regulations/governors/GovSteamEU/index.md

 | Open Modelica / Dynawo | [Dynawo](https://github.com/dynawo/dynawo) | modelica | [MPL v2.0](https://www.mozilla.org/en-US/MPL/2.0/) | 15/05/2024          | For modeling assumptions and test results, see [Dynawo](https://github.com/dynawo/dynawo) repository. |

-## Open Questions?

-- The island mode control signal does not pass thourgh the electro hydraulic transducer.
-Why?
-- why are the multiplication blocks that model the valve position added **inside** the first order lags (boiler, reheater) and not outside (e.g. just after it)? (it leads to different dynamic behaviour)
-- Are there cases where it makes sense to use grid connected ($$f$$) and island ($$\omega$$) control mode simultaneously or should one of them always be deactivated?

 ## Table of references & license